PAWS RESCUE LEAGUE INC.

 How long will it take for my dog to adjust?

-When adopting a new dog, remember the 3-3-3 rule to understand their adjustment period.
+When adopting a new dog, remember the 3-3-3 rule to understand their adjustment period:

-- In the first three days with your new dog, expect an adjustment period as they navigate unfamiliar surroundings.
+• In the first three days with your new dog, expect an adjustment period as they navigate unfamiliar surroundings.
 It's normal for them to feel overwhelmed, leading to changes in appetite, behavior, and mood.
 Some dogs may withdraw, seeking comfort in a quiet space, while others may test boundaries to understand household rules.
 Provide patience, calmness, and understanding, and establish a gentle routine to ease their transition.
 Avoid forcing interaction or overwhelming them with new experiences, giving them time to settle in and feel secure.
 With time and gentle guidance, your new companion will gradually become their authentic self, allowing you to build a strong and loving bond.

 What does my adoption fee include?

-The adoption fee reimburses Paws Rescue League for essential veterinary and transport costs incurred for each dog.
-This comprehensive fee covers vaccinations, wellness exams, heartworm testing, parasite prevention, spay/neuter (age-appropriate, excluding dogs under 6 months), microchipping, and transport expenses.
 Your adoption supports not only your new companion's care but also our mission to rescue and care for more dogs.
 By adopting, you contribute to the well-being of your new pet and the future of others in need.

 How do i make proper introductions?